cornelcroi/photo-sharing-website/README.md

   - full-stack ReactJs Application developped using AWS Amplify
   - single admin user created at deployment
   - automatically creates photo thumbnails
-  - automatically detects relevant labels for each uploaded photo and display these labels on album gallery page
+  - Amazon Rekognition used to automatically detects relevant labels for each uploaded photo and display these labels on album gallery page
   - static website is generated on demand by a AWS Lambda
   - static website sits in `./public/website` folder
   - 4 html templates